thaitype/azure-staticwebapp-trpc/README.md

 [Static Web Apps CLI: improve performance with Vite server proxy](https://johnnyreilly.com/static-web-apps-cli-improve-performance-with-vite-server-proxy)
   - Use Vite to proxy requests to the Azure Functions backend instead of the SWA CLI

+## T3 Stack

+Some code and patterns are inspired by the T3 Stack